Medically reviewed by Mary Lucas, RN

 Tretinoin is highly effective against comedonal acne, with extensive research noting its comedolytic benefits.
 It’s available in a range of strengths, from mild formulations for sensitive skin to more concentrated options for treating severe or persistent acne.

-Our guide to using tretinoin for acne goes into more detail on how tretinoin works and its benefits for getting rid of blackheads, whiteheads and other acne.
+Our guide to using tretinoin for acne and tretinoin for blackhead goes into more detail on how tretinoin works and its benefits for getting rid of blackheads, whiteheads and other acne.
 You can find tretinoin, along with several other active ingredients, in our customized acne cream.

 Isotretinoin is a powerful medication that generally isn’t used for mild forms of acne such as blackheads or whiteheads.
 However, your healthcare provider may recommend this if you also have inflamed, nodular acne in addition to comedonal acne.